cmb69/slideshow_xh/README_CS.md

   Cesta k adresáři relativní k adresáři images v CMSimple\_XH.
   Všechny JPEG, PNG a GIF obrázky uvnitř této složky budou použity pro prezentaci;
   there must be at least two images inside this folder.
+  If there are also `*.webp` images with the same basename as a recognized image, this are used instead, if WebP is supported by the browser.
   All images should have the same aspect ratio.
 - `NASTAVENÍ`:
   Jakákoli volba přepíše odpovídající hodnotu ve `Default` části konfigurace pluginu.